 “And I think that’s all the questions we have.”
 River looked to their co-judges, who were silent in agreement.
 “You’d have blown anyone away.
 You should be proud of finishing your first audition.”

 Juliet thanked the judges for their time.
 She was free to wander San Myshuno; she was in the mood to check out the gentrification outside of her home neighborhood.
 After some time onstage she wouldn’t mind the summer heat.
 Maybe check out that place in Fashion District where the baristas could do latte art animals and the customers wore oversized scarves and stared at you when you weren’t looking.
 She deserved an iced coffee.

 “Good.
 That’s how it’s supposed to be.”
 Thora Shinigami (she/her) set up so many speakers it looked like she was in front of a firing squad.
-And she was standing like she wouldn’t care if there were an actual firing squad behind her.
+The way she stood, she wouldn’t budge if there were an actual firing squad behind her.
 The sheer length of Thora’s portfolio convinced River that in this hypothetical firing-squad scenario, they had to be the judge, since only the judge would be responsible for tackling this much literature.
 Then there was Thora’s résumé and cover letter: the résumé read like a menu at a zombie-owned restaurant, and the cover letter was a piece of paper blank except for the word “hi.”
 All lowercase, like that.

 “‘Orc Queen’?”
 Neala asked.
 She elected to read through the portfolio beforehand. “‘Shinigami’—like the Japanese death gods?”

 “Look, I’ve been at this since I was a little girl.”
 Thora kept her firing-squad demeanor: she, like many interesting people, was used to answering the same questions every time she was introduced.
 “You do that, you start recording at fourteen, you’re going to accumulate a lot of nicknames.
 Who likes the same stuff they did when they were fourteen, anyway?”